netrisai/docs/switch-agent-installation.rst

 Install the Netris Agent
 ------------------------
-1. Add netris repository using Netris Controller as an http proxy.
+1. Add Netris repository using Netris Controller as an HTTP proxy.
 Replace <Your Netris Controller address> with your actual Netris Controller address.

 .. note::